The Penn State Health Children’s Hospital Approach to Pediatric Anesthesia

-At Penn State Children's Hospital, we instituted the Lion's Pledge program for starting IVs prior to anesthesia in children.
+At Penn State Health Children's Hospital, we instituted the Lion's Pledge program for starting IVs prior to anesthesia in children.
 Concerns about placement of an intravenous catheter (IV) can be a source of stress for pediatric patients and families throughout their hospitalization.
-Here at Penn State Children's Peri-anesthesia, we have created the Lion's Pledge program to deliver a safe and comfortable environment for IV placement prior to anesthesia in children 8 years and older.
+Here at Penn State Health Children's Peri-anesthesia, we have created the Lion's Pledge program to deliver a safe and comfortable environment for IV placement prior to anesthesia in children 8 years and older.

 The Lion's Pledge consists of three parts:

 - Comfort positioning

 The process starts when you meet our Child Life and nursing staff in the pre-operative area.
 They will place numbing cream and a heating pack over the site where the IV will be started.
 After the cream is activated, the nurse will ask your child how they would like to sit or lay down for the IV placement.
 After the nurse has prepared their supplies, the Child Life specialist will help your child find a book, game, or show to entertain and distract them.
 Our peri-operative staff is there to support your child throughout the process.